Supported Missionaries and Missionary Work

 Each year, our church supports a range of missionary programs and ministry areas such as: Bibles for the Persecuted, TEAR Fund and the annual TEAR Most Useful Gifts Catalogue, as well as the Samaritan’s Purse: Operation Christmas Child appeal.

-From time to time, some members have been involved in short-term mission trips, visiting and supporting missionaries in their work overseas.
+From time to time, some of our own church members have been involved in short-term mission trips, visiting and supporting missionaries in their work overseas.

 In addition to the specific missionaries supported by some of our individual church organisations, the missionaries and mission work listed below are supported both prayerfully and financially by our congregation and church family as a whole: